puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 Before you build your module package for publishing, you'll need to make sure it's properly prepared.

-To do this, you'll exclude unnecessary files from your package or repository, remove or ignore any symlinks your module contains, and make sure your `metadata.json` contains the correct metadata.
+To do this, you'll exclude unnecessary files from your package or repository, remove or ignore any symlinks your module contains, and make sure your `metadata.json` contains the correct information.

 >**Note:** In order to successfully publish your module to the Puppet Forge and ensure that everything is rendered correctly, your README, license file, changelog, and metadata.json must be UTF-8 encoded.
-If you used `puppet module generate` to create your module, these files are UTF-8 encoded already.
+If you used the Puppet Development Kit or the `puppet module generate` command to create your module, these files are already UTF-8 encoded.

 {:.section}
 ### Excluding files from the package